aotownsend/StatMethods2022/README.md

 git pull
 ```

-For the Linux/OSX users, it is best to use the git command lines to submit your homework:
+For the Linux/OSX users, it is best to use the git command lines to submit your homework.
+You can do it in this order:
-- **git pull** to pull any new changes from the repo
+- **git pull** to pull any new changes from the repo.
-- **git add (file name here)** to add a file change to be committed
+- **git add (file name here)** to add a file change to be committed.
+Make sure you include the whole file name, including the .ipynb bit for notebooks.
-- **git commit -m "message here"** to commit a change
+- **git commit -m "message here"** to commit a change.
+Please entrer a simple message here to describe what you're doing.
-- **git push** to push the commit to the repo
+- **git push** to push the commit to the repo.

 For Windows users (and Unix users who do not like command lines...), see Desktop Github: https://desktop.github.com.